ovchynnikov/react-todo/README.md

 When page first loaded Modal window will Greet you.
 After you can Press green button and it will fetch random dummy data from http://jsonplaceholder.typicode.com
 You can easely delete them and Modal window will Greet you again.
 Application doesn't use any store yet.
 So page re-loading erases all todos.
-Authorization added using firebase Auth, token saves to localStorage of your browser and rage refresh make be made without Logout (but Todo list will be erased every time).
+Authorization added using firebase Auth, token saves to localStorage of your browser and refresh could be made without auto-Logout (but Todo list will be erased every time).
 Logout button deletes token from storage and you need to login again.

 <!-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). -->